SoFi Weekly (WKLY) Dividend EFT Review

 How Does SoFi WKLY Work?

-WKLY is a passively managed fund, which means that it is meant to mirror an index.
-Here, the index is the SoFi Sustainable Dividend Index, which is defined and tracked – according to the fund’s SEC filing – as follows:
+SoFi WKLY is a passively managed fund, which means that it is meant to mirror an index.
+The benchmark index is the SoFi Sustainable Dividend Index, which is defined and tracked – according to the fund’s SEC filing – as follows:

 The Index follows a rules-based methodology (described generally below) that tracks the performance of the equity securities of publicly-traded, large- and mid-capitalization U.S. and non-U.S. companies in developed markets that are selected based on a set of sustainable dividend filters.
 The Index is owned and administered by Solactive AG (the “Index Provider”), and the Index Provider partnered with Social Finance, Inc. (“SoFi”) to co-develop the methodology used by the Index to determine the securities included in the Index.
 SoFi is not involved in the ongoing maintenance of the Index or any discretionary decisions relating to its application, and does not act in the capacity of an index provider.
 SoFi has licensed certain of its trademarks to the Index Provider for use in connection with the Index.